soso-song/loqal-discussion-website/README.md

 curr_user = users[2];
 ```
 Now when you open user/userdashboard.html, you will see an additional button called “Admin Dashboard” which shall lead you to a different dashboard only for admin users.
+ALSO, you can simply go back to the log in page and log in with username "admin" and password "admin".

 #### Admin Dashboard
 * View all reported users